Radial Shockwave Edmonton, St. Albert, Spruce Grove & Sherwood Park

 Shockwave Edmonton and St. Albert

-Available at Royal Glenora, Windermere, St. Albert, Sherwood Park, Capilano Rehabilitation Centre, Old Strathcona, and Spruce Grove locations.
+Available at Royal Glenora, Windermere, St. Albert, Sherwood Park, Capilano Rehabilitation Centre, Old Strathcona, Spruce Grove, Leduc, University District Calgary, Tower Sports Medicine Calgary, and Heritage Valley locations.

 when all else fails, tendon injuries and inflammation respond to radial shockwave